 A basic benchmarking chart is actually pretty easy to create in Excel, which is partly why they are so ubiquitous in pitchbooks.
 But, the more complex the chart, the more of a challenge it is to create.
 For instance, a linked compound chart would take about 2 hours to make.
 But, as with anything produced in Excel, sometimes the pain of creation is not the amount of time it takes to initially create content, but the time required to update and edit the content and get it pitchbook ready.
-Obviously Pellucid solves all of these issues as each content item is fulfilled ready to go, and can be easily updated with no further work required.
+Pellucid has developed solutions to these issues so that content can be easily created and edited.

 Are there any benchmarking chart “gotchas”?